Closing Dinner Deal Toys: 5 Ways to Avoid Disaster

 2. Overspending on Deal Toy Shipping

-Having pieces shipped unnecessarily to a closing dinner or event—often by overnight or rush service—is an all too common mistake.
+Shipping pieces unnecessarily to a closing dinner or event—often by overnight or rush service—is an all too common mistake.

-Before giving blanket shipping instructions, really consider whether it’s worth having those pieces earmarked for members of your deal team sent to the event—especially since they’ll most likely just be carrying them back to the office.
+Before giving blanket shipping instructions, really consider whether it’s worth having those pieces earmarked for members of your deal team sent to the event.
+This is especially true if they’ll most likely just be carrying them back from the event to the office.

-It might be far more cost-efficient—and result in fewer headaches to you in the form of having to replace pieces lost before, during or after the event—to have pieces designated for internal recipients sent directly to your office; that way you can also take advantage of cheaper, less urgent shipping rates.
+It might be far more cost-efficient and result in fewer headaches to you in the form of having to replace pieces lost before, during or after the event—to have pieces for internal recipients sent directly to your office.
+That way you can also take advantage of cheaper, less urgent shipping rates.

 Logistical oversights can cause analysts needless headaches in getting deal toys to a closing dinner or event.